 His parents are basically two bumbling idiots who never catch onto Danny’s secret in the least and are always causing trouble for him with their weird behavior in ghost hunting and odd inventions.
 However, they do help out inadvertently sometimes by inventing things Danny can actually use, even if his parents have no clue how to make them work.

 His sister is the one who seems to break tradition here as she seems to fancy herself a psychologist in training who always tries her best to seem adult and mature.
 She deeply cares about Danny and worries about his well-being growing up in a household with such odd parents.

 Our first enemy, the lunch lady ghost, is admittedly not very threatening.
 In fact, not many of the first season ghosts really were.
 However, that’s alright here.
 We’re just being introduced to the world and the characters, so having a somewhat silly ghost who actually can hold her own, even if her attacks are silly, is fine.
 They’re all mostly meat-based, even if she has some pyrokinetic abilities.
-Most of her abilities can be eaten or squished, but they can sometimes be overwhelming, especially when Danny doesn’t have a good grip on his abilities quite yet and even has trouble keeping his Danny Phantom form.
+Most of her abilities can be eaten or squished, but they can sometimes be overwhelming, especially when Danny doesn’t have a good grip on his abilities quite yet and even has trouble keeping his ghost form.

 It’s interesting that the only reason the Fenton Thermos starts working is seemingly because Danny puts some of his ghostly energy into it, but does that fix it permanently or does he need to keep feeding it that way when he needs it?
 Because other non-ghost characters use the thermos in the future.